g00glen00b/dimitri.codes/content/posts/2018-06-19-spring-batch-schedule/index.md

 }
 ```

-In this example, the method will run every method since the start of the application.
+In this example, the method will run every minute since the start of the application.
 If you don't want to run your job every x milliseconds, but you want to run the method x milliseconds after it has been run, you can use the `fixedDelay` property:

 ```java
 @Scheduled(fixedDelay = 60000)